-A late October sun hasn’t entirely overcome the morning’s frost, although there is promise: only thin wisps of cloud in a cerulean sky.
-Most here on the sidewalk wear the unornamented jackets or coats in which they came to work.
-A few wear patterned sweaters that might be seen waiting for a ski lift.
+A late October sun hasn’t entirely overcome the morning’s frost, although there is promise: only thin wisps cloud a cerulean sky.
+Most here on the city’s stained sidewalk wear the unornamented jackets or coats in which they came to work.
+Two exceptions wear patterned sweaters that might be seen waiting for a ski lift.
 Many wear hats.

-Apart from the newcomer, they recognize each other as the usual 10 o’clock assemblage.
-They are mostly-strangers drawn from the office building by addiction to coffee or tobacco – or a few, to personal phone calls or even outdoor air.
+Apart from the newcomer, they know each other as the usual 10 o’clock assemblage, albeit most are strangers drawn from various floors of the high-rise by addiction to tobacco with their coffee.
+A handful routinely come out to make personal phone calls; a few, craving merely outdoor air, stand farther apart.
 They exchange faint nods with anyone who looks up to note their emergence, hardly more recognition than if their eyes had met at bus stops or elevators or boarding lounges.
-Exercising dour New England reserve, even the smokers rarely share a light.
+With dour New England reserve, even the smokers rarely share a light.

 The newcomer’s suit is clearly the work of a good tailor: a dark herringbone, single-breasted, two-button with narrow lapels.
 He wears a bold blue-and-white striped shirt with a white collar, and a collegiate rep tie, copiously crimson.
 He stands out not only sartorially, but in posture: tall, erect, shoulders militarily back.

 He is perhaps in his mid-30s, square-jawed, a handsome head of blond hair not hidden under a hat.
 His blue eyes sweep the little flock, ready to smile at anyone who meets his gaze, but none do.
 Undismayed, he extracts a long-stemmed briar pipe from his breast pocket and a plaid-patterned tobacco pouch from a side pocket, loads and tamps the pipe, flicks a silver lighter and exhales an initial staccato of cumulus clouds.